Generalized Redundant Calibration of Radio Interferometers: Solving for and

 \subsection{Beams}

-While the equation (\ref{eq:main}) is nominally quadratic in the beams, this is not an issue in our actual problem, because we do not consider auto-correlation signal.
+While Equation \ref{eq:main} is nominally quadratic in the beams, this is not an issue in our actual problem, because we do not consider auto-correlation signal.
 To solve for the beam $B_i$, we fix all the remaining beams and the solved $u-v$ plane $U$, so that

-Here index $k$ runs over all visibilities that depend in on the beam $i$ (i.e all baselines that contain antenna $i$) and $l$ over all pixels of beam $\tilde{B}_i$.
-This is a dense system that we solve using \verb|scipy.optimize.lsq_linear| separately for each beam $i$.
+Here index $k$ runs over all visibilities that depend on the beam $i$ (i.e all baselines that contain antenna $i$) and $l$ over all pixels of beam $\tilde{B}_i$.
+This is a dense system that we solve using \verb|scipy.optimize.lsq_linear| separately for each beam $i$. \pa{While this can be embarrassingly parallel, we found improvements to $\chi^2$ per iteration when done sequentially.
+After solving for $\tB_i$, the updated solution is used when writing down $M_{kl}$ for $\tB_{i+1}$ and so on.
+Of course this can be circumvented with some clever distributed computing which we leave for the future.}